nickserv/sane-defaults/README.md

 	That's where this project comes in handy.

 ## About
-Sane defaults is a castle (dotfile repo) for [homeshick](https://github.com/andsens/homeshick) which contains Linux/Unix configs that make programs safer, better, and more intuitive, the way they should be.
+Sane defaults is a collection of Linux/Unix configs that make programs safer, better, and more intuitive, the way they should be.
+It is available as a castle (dotfile repo) for [homeshick](https://github.com/andsens/homeshick), which makes it easier to move and install these config files.
+Please note that my install script installs homeshick for you, so you won't need to worry about that. :)

 ##Goals
 - avoid interfering with the results a user expects to get when running a